PredixDev/predix-seed/README.md

 ```
 grunt serve
 ```
 Then use the credentials provided by the UAA server to log in.
+(Default username/password: marissa/koala)

 ## Tutorial

 This application gives you a great starting point right out of the box, which includes the following:
+- Contextual Dashboard
-- Session Management
+- Internationalization Support
 - User Authentication
-- Proxy Web Service
+- Proxy
-- Internationalization Support
+- Cloud Foundry Deploy Support
-- Distributed Caching
-- JavaScript minification

 ### Views
 The public/ directory contains the main entry points to the application, which include:
 - index.html - This file is the main view that includes all application client-side dependencies.

 ### Angular Configuration
-Visualization projects use the AngularJS framework with RequireJS which allows Play to load, minify and concatenate all JavaScript files without using any extra tools.
+Visualization projects use the AngularJS framework with RequireJS which allows Grunt to minify and concatenate all JavaScript files without using any extra tools.

 [RequireJS](http://requirejs.org/) is used to load the Angular files which are a modified